carlo-nomes/msg-to-eml/PROJECT_SUMMARY.md

 ### 🎉 Summary

-The project has been completely transformed from a personal "dad project" into a professional, production-ready CLI/GUI application that's ready for Homebrew publication.
-Your dad's specific requirement (EML files next to originals) is preserved as a CLI flag, while the application now serves a broader audience with both command-line and graphical interfaces.
+The project has been transformed into a professional, production-ready CLI/GUI application that's ready for Homebrew publication.
+The application serves both individual users with specific file placement requirements and a broader audience with both command-line and graphical interfaces.

-**Key Achievement**: Format-on-save with pre-commit hooks ensures consistent code quality without manual intervention!
+**Key Achievement**: Automated formatting with pre-commit hooks ensures consistent code quality without manual intervention!